 This was the kind of pain your enemies knew you wished for their children.

-This was the kind of pain that normally happened between warm flesh and cold metal, often steel.
+This was the kind of pain normally happening between warm flesh and cold metal, often steel.

 Or so he thought; that is, when he thought about it, he wasn't sure how bad it actually was—which Chuck knew was true of a lot of pain.

-It seemed pretty bad, so he finally looked down at his legs, at the source of this pain that made him think of Latin Masses and oil-soaked cotton balls and oceans filled with ice cream.
+It seemed pretty bad, so he finally looked down at his legs, at the source of this pain making him think of Latin Masses and oil-soaked cotton balls and oceans filled with ice cream.